bkryzz/modcel/README.md

 ----- In V2.0 the 2D/3D model introduced Voronoi tessellation

------ In V2.4 the 2D/3D model restored also square/cube
+----- In V2.4 the 2D/3D model restored also square/cube symmetry

   Chemistry: reaction-diffusion equations describing the flux of chemicals can be coupled to the spatial matrix